 What’s the Best Wood for an Axe Handle?

-Whenever you are chopping up wood, the last thing you want is for your axe to break.
-To prevent this from happening, it is important to choose the best wood for your axe handle.
+When you chop wood, the last thing you want is for your axe to break.
+To prevent that from happening, it is vital to choose the best wood for your axe handle.
 But what is the best wood?
 In this article, we’ll provide the answer.
 We’ll discuss the nine best wood types for axe handles, compare their attributes, and provide a convenient user manual.
 After the reviews, we’ll examine the factors to consider when selecting wood, discuss how to make an axe handle, and show you how to maintain the handle.

 The 9 Best Woods for an Axe Handle